Table of Contents

 5. Some crucial HR processes are left without an expert owner

 When COEs are limited to a sole focus on recruiting, learning & development, or total rewards, there is a risk that no one has responsibility for other critical people management processes.
 Many organizations have instituted only a loosely shared oversight for critical processes such as performance management, succession management, and career development.
-The same goes for organizations with certain talent and operational outcome priorities such as employee experience (EX), employee engagement, culture, and well-being.
-Lacking a continuing eye on these can deny their value as significant drivers of human potential, performance, productivity, and contribution to achieving business objectives.
+The same goes for organizations with certain talent and operational outcome priorities, such as employee experience (EX), employee engagement, culture, and well-being.
+Lack of ongoing oversight of these can undermine their value as significant drivers of human potential, performance, productivity, and contribution to achieving business objectives.

 Design considerations for improving COE contributions

 The value of specialized expertise being housed under a single roof remains valid up to a point.
-When establishing HR COEs, consider how expert knowledge repositories save work, time, and effort by providing ready access to proven tools, methods, frameworks, databases, calculations, and case studies on topics that tend to recur.
-The worth of consolidating those resources is substantial for teams trying to tackle a turnover problem, install a short-term sales incentive plan, or better identify future managers not considered in a larger corporate succession plan.
+When establishing HR COEs, consider how expert knowledge repositories save time and effort by providing ready access to proven tools, methods, frameworks, databases, calculations, and case studies on recurring topics.
+The value of consolidating those resources is substantial for teams trying to tackle a turnover problem, implement a short-term sales incentive plan, or better identify future managers not included in a larger corporate succession plan.
 Leveraging past successes with proven methods and tools in ways that meet corporate standards and expectations is what a center of excellence does.

-Therefore, when designing HR COEs, the question is how to improve this to meet today’s challenges best?
+Therefore, when designing HR COEs, the question is how to improve this to best meet today’s challenges.
 How can the Centers of Excellence model best be deployed to meet universal and local challenges and needs?
 The key is to answer some basic questions:

-• Where should process, program, methodologies design vs. execution responsibilities lie?
+- Where should process, program, and methodology design vs. execution responsibilities lie?

 Determine how to blend centralization with decentralization

 Promoting and using standardized and company-vetted leading practices and approaches is a solid governance approach.
-When designing HR COEs, the issue is whether or not to use a centralized Center of Excellence to research and push best practices into the business or design tailored solutions vs. leaving that to local business units as issues arise.
-Consider variables such as the diversity (and types) of business units and operations, the number of available experts, the availability of shared technologies (collaboration, knowledge management, tailorable HR systems), and the leadership culture around corporate vs. local or business unit control of policies and practices.
+When designing HR COEs, the question is whether to use a centralized Center of Excellence to research and push best practices into the business, or to design tailored solutions, vs. leaving that to local business units as issues arise.
+Consider variables such as the diversity (and types) of business units and operations, the number of available experts, the availability of shared technologies (collaboration, knowledge management, and tailorable HR systems), and the leadership culture regarding the balance between corporate vs. local or business-unit control of policies and practices.
 Making a conscious effort to decide where and how much control should exist centrally vs. locally is core to designing HR COEs and their operating model.

 Decide where design vs. execution responsibilities best sit

-The traditional view is that HR strategy, process, and policy determinations are best made and led by recognized subject matter experts in a central location; the fact is that many experts may exist within a variety of company locations and operations.
+The traditional view is that HR strategy, process, and policy determinations are best made and led by recognized subject-matter experts in a central location; the fact is that many experts may exist across multiple company locations and operations.
 The latest thinking on developing more responsive and effective processes, practices, and programs focuses on using experts from across business units and locations to leverage human-centered design and “design thinking” methodologies.
 These engage end-users directly in articulating pain points and contributing ideas to improve their employment-related experiences.
 After design, understand where execution responsibility can best reside.
-With an eye on using the experts more for their deep expertise, access to information on the latest advances and methods, and focusing local ownership on increasing their credibility and contributions, look to shift responsibility for execution to the field, with HRBP, HR Manager, and other team members engaged.
+With an eye to using experts more for their deep expertise and access to information on the latest advances and methods, and to increasing local ownership to increase their credibility and contributions, look to shift responsibility for execution to the field, with HRBP, HR Manager, and other team members engaged.

 Establish where to allow the expertise to live

-Significant proposals by Josh Bersin and other experts have created a solid case for decentralizing the distribution of COE headcount.
-While it can negatively impact innovation and collaboration, spreading the expert resources out across different types of business units and operations has several advantages.
-First, it puts experts in the field where they can gain significant insights into the unique business needs and challenges faced.
-Secondly, it allows for local expertise using corporate-generated tools and methods that can be brought to bear on that business unit's immediate challenges.
-Thirdly, it allows for developing more HR professionals with knowledge and capabilities that map to the company’s direction and preferred methods for solution development.
-Finally, aggregating creates a cadre of similarly trained and capable professionals who can bring business, function, and location-unique insights to developing new or updated approaches, policies, processes, and technologies for the entire organization.
+Significant proposals from multiple experts have created a solid case for decentralizing the distribution of COE headcount.
+While it can negatively impact innovation and collaboration, spreading expert resources across different business units and operations has several advantages.
+First, it puts experts in the field, where they can gain significant insights into the unique business needs and challenges.
+Secondly, it enables local expertise to use corporate-generated tools and methods to address that business unit's immediate challenges.
+Thirdly, it enables the development of more HR professionals with knowledge and capabilities that align with the company’s direction and preferred methods for solution development.
+Finally, aggregating creates a cadre of similarly trained and capable professionals who can bring business, functional, and location-specific insights to the development of new or updated approaches, policies, processes, and technologies for the entire organization.

 Ideas for designing COEs tailored to unique organizational needs and culture